Text-or-Image-GPX

 During his formative years in New York City in the 1940s, Ellison experimented with photographic technologies and styles to document his surroundings, with many images serving as field notes for his writing.
 For a period he supplemented his author’s income with work as a freelance photographer.
 During this time, his friend and collaborator, Gordon Parks, offered informal training, and the two spent weeks roaming Harlem together, each with a camera in hand.
 They first joined forces on the 1948 essay “Harlem Is Nowhere” for ’48: The Magazine of the Year, which focused on Harlem’s Lafargue Clinic, the first racially integrated psychiatric clinic in New York City.
 Ellison envisioned photographs as a necessary element of the essay, but rather than taking those photographs himself, he chose Gordon Parks to carry out the task.
 In preparation, Ellison wrote a set of guidelines challenging the photographer to create images that serve as “both document and symbol.”
 The magazine that had commissioned “Harlem Is Nowhere” declared bankruptcy and the article was never published.
 In 1952, after Invisible Man finally appeared in print, Ellison and Parks collaborated again, this time on a story for Life magazine, “A Man Becomes Invisible,” that introduced Ellison’s novel.

-This exhibition presents photographs by Ellison and Parks made in the 1940s and held in The Gordon Parks Foundation's archives.
-It is presented in conjunction with the book Ralph Ellison: Photographer, published by The Gordon Parks Foundation, the Ralph and Fanny Ellison Charitable Trust, and Steidl.
+This exhibition presents photographs by Ellison made in the 1940s in New York.
+These are shown with a selection of images made by Parks at the same time, some likely alongside Ellison.
+All are held in The Gordon Parks Foundation's archives.
+This presentation is held in conjunction with the book Ralph Ellison: Photographer, published by The Gordon Parks Foundation, the Ralph and Fanny Ellison Charitable Trust, and Steidl.

 section 1